ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 The following two fields apply only to **Image**, **Video**, **Audio**, **File**, **PDF**, **Document**, **Spreadsheet**, and **Presentation** Resources.
 However, these will not show for **Video** Resources that are sourcing content from YouTube or Vimeo.

-#### Allow Download?

-Manifold does not make the Resource file loaded in the system available for download on the frontend unless this slider is toggled on.
-When on, a **Download** button displays on the Resource’s detail page.

-The slider defaults to the on position when a new Resource is created.

-#### File
+#### Fingerprint

-This field displays the existing Resource file that was uploaded to the system.
-New files to replace the existing one can be dropped onto this field or selected using your device’s file system by clicking the **Upload a File** link.
+A Resource’s fingerprint is its own unique ID in the system.
+If a fingerprint value is not defined for a Resource when brought into the system, Manifold will assign a random UUID to it in this space.

+Values entered here should be unique not just to the Project but to *the entire Manifold instance*.

 #### Is This an Externally Linked Video?

-This toggle, which applies only to **Video** Resources, tells Manifold whether the video is being uploaded to the system or if it is to be sourced from YouTube or Vimeo.
+This toggle, which applies only to Video Resources, tells Manifold whether the video is being uploaded to the system or if it is to be sourced from YouTube or Vimeo.

 When toggled on, Manifold will fetch the video from the third party using the information from the following two fields that replace the standard **File** upload field.
+If left in the off position, Manifold will expect the user to supply a video file.

 #### Video ID

-The value in this field, which is offered only to **Video** Resources, identifies which specific video file Manifold should target on YouTube or Vimeo to bring in as a Resource.
+The value in this field, which is offered only to Video Resources that are externally linked, identifies which specific video file Manifold should target on YouTube or Vimeo to bring in as a Resource.

 This field *is not* expecting a full URL, only a component of it.
 For YouTube, the ID follows after `?v=`; and for Vimeo, it follows after `vimeo.com/`.